guillaumebrunerie/Chromiarch-OS/README.md

 * This is not straightforward (well, everything is relative), if you don’t know what a shell is, it will probably be difficult to follow.
 But I’ll try to keep the requirements low, in particular you don’t have to know anything about Chrome OS.
+* This is not just a proof of concept.
+I’m using this system everyday and find it very convenient.

 Developer mode
 --------------